What is a video wall system?

 - Video wall displays are usually made from a tiled arrangement of monitors, panels, or projection screens.
 Tiling multiple displays together can create an extremely large, multi-HD display surface.

 - Video walls come in a large range of display technologies, including LCD, LED, projection cubes, blended projection, and more.
 Each display type offers unique advantages and limitations in terms of resolution, brightness, reliability, cost, and other factors.

 - Depending on the display type and mounting system selected, video walls can be built in flat, curved, or even three-dimensional shapes.
 They can be small enough to be portable or large enough to fill a multi-story atrium.

-- Using IP streaming or physical inputs, the controller captures content from all of your desired sources – like video cameras, computer workstations, and cable boxes – making the content visible and accessible on a single interface.
+- Using IP streaming or physical inputs, the processor captures content from all of your desired sources – like video cameras, computer workstations, and cable boxes – making the content visible and accessible on a single interface.

-- Based on the commands you make through the control software, the controller sends content to the displays and lets you arrange, scale, and adjust the content in real-time.
+- Based on the commands you make through the control software, the processor sends content to the displays and lets you arrange, scale, and adjust the content in real-time.
 Some controllers also let you build and save content arrangements offline before displaying them.

-- The controller allows all of the individual displays in your video wall to work together as a single canvas.
+- The processor allows all of the individual displays in your video wall to work together as a single canvas.
 This means that content can be placed on a single display, stretched across multiple displays, or dragged across the display surface.

-- Explore CineMassive video wall controllers.
+- Explore CineMassive video wall processors.